 How should I take Gilenya?

-- Your first dose of Gilenya will be given in a medical facility where you will be watched for at least 6 hours after your first dose of Gilenya.
-See "What is the most important information I should know about Gilenya?"
+- You will be observed by a healthcare professional for at least 6 hours after your first dose of Gilenya.
+See “What is the most important information I should know about Gilenya?”

 - Take Gilenya exactly as your doctor tells you to take it.